gabeguo/any-order-speculative-decoding/README.md

 #### Download Them

-Training takes a long time.
-We're nice, so you can freely download our models here: [https://huggingface.co/therealgabeguo/AO-ARM-generative/tree/main](https://huggingface.co/therealgabeguo/AO-ARM-generative/tree/main)
+Training takes a few days, even if you have a few A100s.
+We're nice, so you can freely download our models here: [https://huggingface.co/therealgabeguo/AO-ARM-generative/tree/main](https://huggingface.co/therealgabeguo/AO-ARM-generative/tree/main).
+Our code also automatically loads the models from Huggingface by default.

 ### Evaluations